neil-morrison44/MiSTer_tty2pico/arduino/README.md

 A full colour version of [tty2oled](https://github.com/venice1200/MiSTer_tty2oled) display addon for the [MiSTer FPGA](https://github.com/MiSTer-devel) and features:

-* Support for PNG and animated GIF files
-* Uses the Raspberry Pi Pico and other RP2040 based variant
-  * Utilizes multicore logic
-  * Optionally overclock RP2040 from 133MHz to 266MHz for better display performance
-* Support for SPI displays up to 320x240 resolution
-* Can display images from built-in flash or microSD card if available
 * Targets compatiblity with the [tty2oled Command List](https://github.com/venice1200/MiSTer_tty2oled/wiki/Command_v2)
+* Supports PNG, static GIF, and animated GIF files at up to 50fps!
+* Can display files from built-in flash or microSD card if available
+* Support for SPI displays up to 320x240 resolution (may require manual build)

 ## Hardware